IFeelBloated/Vine/README.md

 LGPL v3.0

 ## Description
-Vine is a collection of a non-local error based de-halo filter and a set of morphological filters.
+Vine is a collection of a pixel matching based de-halo filter and a set of morphological filters.

 ## Requirements
 - [KNLMeansCL](https://github.com/Khanattila/KNLMeansCL)